altaga/Mercurium-Instant-Messenger/README.md

 ## Welcome to MIM.

-Mercurium is an instant messenger built on the Polygon Mainnet and file transfer integrated with bundlr.network, Bundlr is a multi-chain layer 2 solution for Arweave.
+Mercurium is an instant messenger built on the Polygon Mainnet.
+It has file transfer integrated with bundlr.network,  a multi-chain layer 2 solution for Arweave.

 <img src="./Images/app.png">

-The Dapp is fully on-chain, allows Matic and Files transfer.
+The Dapp is fully on-chain, allows Matic and File transfer.

 [<img src="./Images/chain.png">](https://polygonscan.com/address/0xF4aBfb397D67BabcaF7C3cC2edCf0d041bE32c38)
 Click to open PolygonScan